What is 5S in Lean?

 - Item’s safety

-Remember that unnecessary motion is considered a waste in Lean, so, for instance, having to go and collect a hammer on the other side of the factory floor, that is to be used 50 % of the time is a waste and not in line with Seiton.
+Remember that unnecessary motion is considered a waste in Lean, so, for instance, having to go and collect a hammer on the other side of the factory floor, while using it 50 % of the time, is a waste and not in line with Seiton.

 Application to knowledge work: Here is where we’re circling back to the point of keeping all elements of your work in the smallest number of places - apps.
 Having to retrieve documentation from one software, process it in another, and send it to another one may not seem like a problem in theory.
 But to our minds, the fact that things are not all in one place artificially inflates the size of the job.
-Connect all your work in one, easy to navigate application to streamline the process, eliminate sources of error, and make sure the things you work on can be easily shared with your colleagues and your boss.
-Rather than having to report on what was done, just let them take a look at the built-in automated metrics.
+Connect all your work in one, easy to navigate application to streamline the process, eliminate sources of error, and make sure what you work on can be shared with your colleagues and boss.
+Rather than having to report on what got done, just let them take a look at the built-in automated metrics.

 Step 3: Seiso – Shine

 Seiso describes the daily activity of cleaning and keeping a work area as neat as possible.
 For example, a workshop employee should make sure the floors are clean (minimizing the risk of slipping) and the machinery is free of grime (minimizing the risk of accidents, wear and tear).
 When cleaning the equipment, the operator can also determine whether the machines are defective and can carry out minor maintenance.

 An important point here is that the equipment operator is the best person to keep it clean and in order.
 Therefore, the act of cleaning it should not be done by a cleanup crew - that would be a waste.
 Companies, in which leaders are not living the 5S by example in their environments, are merely paying lip service to the concept.
 Leaders’ involvement and leading of the 5S initiative prevents workers from feeling patronized and spreads the 5S-led improvements across all layers of the organization.